 It’s easy to protect your property against the elements, as long as you prepare.
 When you winterize your apartment complex, you’ll prevent damage and preserve the satisfaction of your tenants.
 Start with the pipes in your building, taking precautions to insulate them from the cold.

 Proper insulation includes several steps, and you should consult the Department of Energy’s guide before you proceed.
 After you’ve finished insulating your pipes, you can feel confident they’ll endure as temperatures drop below freezing.
-Additionally, you’ll enjoy annual energy savings between 3 to 4 percent.
+Not only will this care prevent a frozen or burst pipe, but you’ll also enjoy annual energy savings between 3 to 4 percent.

 5. Attend to Weak or Dying Branches